swiftlang/swift-org-website/_posts/2030-12-28-expansion-of-swift-macros-in-vscode.md

    Reference Document URLs were built from the ground up to encode the data necessary to display any form of content.
 This functionality allows anyone to present any content of their choice, whether in a peeked editor or a fully open document, as long as it is generated during compile time.
 One such example we discussed today is the `swift-macro-expansion` document type.

-   Also, For instance, we can migrate `OpenInterfaceRequest` to Reference Document URLs to display the generated `.swiftinterface` files of modules.
+   Also, for instance, we can migrate `OpenInterfaceRequest` to Reference Document URLs to display the generated `.swiftinterface` files of modules.
 Additionally, we can show implicitly generated constructors and synthesized code related to `Equatable`, `Hashable`, and `Codable` conformances.
 Another use case involves previewing or rendering generated HTML from the Mustache template engine by integrating its CLI.

    These are just a few examples.
 The ability to present various document formats based on different code generation behaviors opens up a wide range of possibilities, encouraging you to bring your own ideas to life.
 With LSP 3.18, this functionality will be standardized across all editors, not just VS Code.